John M. Fabian

-John McCreary Fabian (born January 28, 1939) is a former NASA astronaut and Air Force officer who flew two Space Shuttle missions and worked on the development of the Shuttle's robotic arm.
+John McCreary Fabian (January 28, 1939 – May 21, 2026) was an American NASA astronaut and Air Force officer who flew two Space Shuttle missions and worked on the development of the Shuttle's robotic arm.
 He later led the Air Force's space operations.

-Personal life
+Background

-Fabian was born on January 28, 1939, in Goose Creek, Texas, but considers Pullman, Washington to be his hometown.
+Fabian was born on January 28, 1939, in Goose Creek, Texas, but considered Pullman, Washington, to be his hometown.
 He was active in the Boy Scouts of America where he achieved its second-highest rank, Life Scout.
-His recreational interests include politics and environmental advocacy.
+His recreational interests included politics and environmental advocacy.

 In 1998 he retired to Port Ludlow, Washington, bordered by Hood Canal and the Olympic Mountains on northwest Washington's Olympic Peninsula.
 In 2002 he helped form the Hood Canal Coalition, an environmental watchdog group opposing a new industrial harbor complex and a gravel mine's shipping operation slated to transverse the Hood Canal Bridge.

 From 2000 to 2011, he participated in the "Lunch with an Astronaut" and "Astronaut Encounter" events at the Kennedy Space Center Visitor Complex.
-He resumed his involvement in 2022, and has since been a regular feature in the restructured "Chat with an Astronaut" program, as well as "Astronaut Encounter".
+He resumed his involvement in 2022, and had been a regular feature in the restructured "Chat with an Astronaut" program, as well as "Astronaut Encounter".

+Fabian died on May 21, 2026, at the age of 87.